example.com

 The documentation for installer-provisioned installation on cloud providers is based on a high availability cluster consisting of three control plane nodes.
 When referring to the documentation, consider the differences between the requirements for a single-node OpenShift cluster and a high availability cluster.

 A high availability cluster requires a temporary bootstrap machine, three control plane machines, and at least two compute machines.
-For a single-node OpenShift cluster, you need only a temporary bootstrap machine and one cloud instance for the control plane node and no worker nodes.
+For a single-node OpenShift cluster, you need only a temporary bootstrap machine and one cloud instance for the control plane node and no compute nodes.

 The minimum resource requirements for high availability cluster installation include a control plane node with 4 vCPUs and 100GB of storage.
 For a single-node OpenShift cluster, you must have a minimum of 8 vCPUs and 120GB of storage.